brightsidedeveloper/how-to-tanstack/README.md

 git clone https://github.com/brightsidedeveloper/how-to-tanstack <folder-name>
 ```

-2. Split your terminal (So you can have one run the web app dev server & the other runs the backend server
+2. Open that folder with VSCode.

+2. Open the terminal & then open another terminal so you have 2.
+(Focus the terminal & `ctrl+shift+5` to split it)

 3. In one terminal cd into backend
 ```bash